 International undergraduate and graduate students should follow placement exam requirements.

-Placement exams are offered at the Manhattan and Old Westbury campuses from December 1, 2014 to January 19, 2015 at various dates and times.
+Fall 2015 students: Placement exams will be offered from April to September 2015.
+Please check back for dates and times.
 We encourage you to sign up early for placement exams.
 This will give you the opportunity to create your ideal class schedule and sit for the exams while your knowledge of the subject material is still fresh.
-View the schedule and register for a date and time.

 Though placement exams are not pass-fail, it is important that you be prepared and review the suggested material before you take the exams.
 Your performance on the placement exam will determine what course(s) you are eligible to take in your academic major.